To Replace or Not to Replace Your Air Filters

 PRO TIP: Size matters.
 Depending on the model of the furnace and the desired air quality, you need to make sure that the filter is the right size and that it’s made out of the proper material.

-What are the benefits of replacing my air filters?
+What are the benefits of replacing your air filters?

 In addition to reducing allergies for you and your family, there are also financial and environmental benefits to replacing your air filters on time.
 The U.S. Department of Energy says that replacing a dirty filter with a clean one can lower your air conditioner’s energy consumption by 5 to 15 percent.